-We expect our overall operating expenses to continue at the second quarter of 2020 level, or slightly lower as we further implement our business plan and expand our operations to grow the business in a very dynamic and active marketplace.
+We expect our overall operating expenses to continue at approximately the third quarter of 2020 level as we further implement our business plan and expand our operations to grow the business in a very dynamic and active marketplace.
 However, we have established a strong team as a base to support growth and we are seeing the results of the investment in our team last year in our strong revenue growth this year.
 We do not expect human resource costs to increase as quickly as revenues.